 (2) John Harris Park, Cayuga Village NY – East side of the lake.
 Seasonal beach with lifeguards, picnic tables, and restrooms.
 Open May-October sunrise to sunset.

 (3) Cayuga Lake State Park, Seneca Falls NY – West side of the lake.
-The 141-acre park offers a swimming beach, early or late-season hunting, ice fishing, x-country skiing, campsites and cabins, restrooms, and showers.
+The 141-acre park offers swimming areas, early or late-season hunting, ice fishing, x-country skiing, campsites, cabins, restrooms, and showers.

 (4) Frontenac Park, Union Spring NY – East side of the lake.
 The small municipal park offers seasonal swimming, picnic tables, and views of Frontenac Island, one of only two Finger Lake islands.